-NUT members oppose PRP in schools - they think it is unfair and won't work.
+- NUT members oppose the use of PRP in schools - they think it is unfair and unworkable.
 The evidence suggests they are right.

-- PRP will not improve educational standards or outcomes.
-OECD research on the impact of PRP in teaching has concluded that “the overall picture reveals no relationship between average student performance in a country and the use of performance-based pay schemes.”
-1 A wide range of other research including from the USA2 and Portugal has suggested that it has no overall impact on achievement or may even reduce it.
+- PRP does not improve educational standards or outcomes.
+OECD research on the impact of PRP in teaching has concluded that “the overall picture reveals no relationship between average student performance in a country and the use of performance-based pay schemes.”1sup> A wide range of other research including from the USA2 and Portugal has suggested that it has no overall impact on achievement or may even reduce it.

-- PRP will undermine and disrupt effective school improvement.
-It encourages teachers to work for themselves rather than pooling their expertise.
+- PRP undermines and disrupts effective school improvement.
+It encourages teachers to work in isolation, rather than pooling their expertise.
 Schools are learning communities - good teachers build their students’ achievement on foundations laid by other teachers and support staff.
 Teachers work best when they work collaboratively.

-- Imposing PRP will damage collaboration in schools.
-If we are serious about school improvement, we should instead focus on the lessons of proven successes - such as the City Challenge model in London and the Midlands, declared by researchers to have produced school improvement which is not only “measurable and sustainable” but also “more cost effective than other strategies” 4
+- If we are serious about school improvement, we should instead focus on the lessons of proven successes - such as the City Challenge model in London and the Midlands, declared by researchers to have produced school improvement which is not only “measurable and sustainable” but also “more cost effective than other strategies” 4

-- PRP will distort teaching and lead to narrower choices & opportunities for students.
-Research on PRP proposals for teachers in Canada concluded that teachers focus on matters relevant to their pay at the expense of other matters, “whether those are different subject areas or soft skills or relationships with students” 5 As the Local Schools Network has argued, PRP will encourage teachers towards the ‘best’ classes (the easiest to teach and highest achieving) rather than the hardest to help succeed6.
+- PRP distorts teaching and leads to narrower choices & opportunities for students.
+Research on PRP proposals for teachers in Canada concluded that teachers focus on matters relevant to their pay at the expense of other matters, “whether those are different subject areas or soft skills or relationships with students” 5 As the Local Schools Network has argued, PRP will steer teachers towards the ‘best’ classes (the easiest to teach and highest achieving) rather than the hardest to help succeed 6.

 - Quality of teaching cannot be measured, quantified or ranked in the way PRP demands.Teaching is a professional skill rather than an exact science.
 The Sutton Trust says that schools should rely on a combination of approaches to gain a full picture of teacher effectiveness and should never assess teachers on data from a single year7.

 - PRP is an unnecessary and bureaucratic burden.
-School leaders and governors will find themselves involved in lengthy discussions and time consuming appeals - diverting time away from the key challenges of securing improvements in teaching and learning.
+School leaders and governors must devote lengthy periods of time to discussions on pay and on pay appeals - diverting time away from the key challenges of securing improvements in teaching and learning.

-- PRP will turn Ofsted into the Government’s pay police.
-Ofsted inspectors are expected to ask school leaders to justify pay progression decisions.
-This will undermine the already tenuous trust between schools and Ofsted - and school leaders are bound to be tempted into failing a quota of teachers for self-protection purposes.
+- PRP is turning Ofsted into the Government’s pay police.
+Ofsted inspectors are expected to look at the relationship between teaching in the school and pay progression, requiring school leaders to justify pay progression decisions - undermining the already tenuous trust between schools and Ofsted.

-- PRP will lead to discriminatory outcomes.
-It is well known that PRP favours men not women, while evidence from the performance threshold system in schools showed that black and minority ethnic teachers were disproportionately likely to fail to progress.
-The Government is promoting pay practices which will lead to further discrimination against older teachers, women teachers and black minority ethnic teachers alike.
+- PRP often leads to discriminatory outcomes.
+It is well known that PRP favours men not women, while evidence from the performance threshold system in schools has shown that black and minority ethnic teachers were disproportionately likely to fail to progress.

-- PRP will not lead to "the best teachers being paid more".
+- PRP does not lead to "the best teachers being paid more".
 Pressures on school funding mean faster pay progression for some will only happen at the expense of others.
-In schools where every teacher is performing well, that will make no sense at all.
+In schools where every teacher is performing well, that makes no sense at all.

-What does work is paying all teachers better.
+- What does work is paying all teachers better.
 Another study looking across OECD countries in 2011 concluded both that “higher pay leads to improved pupil performance” and that the highest performing countries have well paid teachers whose status in society is high.
-We won’t achieve this by focusing on PRP for the few.
+This won’t be achieved by focusing on PRP for the few.

-PRP in teaching will not help raise standards.
-It will undermine professional co-operation and hamper school improvement.
-It will be unfair, promote inequality and make pay determination costlier and more bureaucratic.
+- PRP in teaching does not help raise standards.
+It undermines professional co-operation and hampers school improvement.
+It is unfair, promotes inequality and makes pay determination costlier and more bureaucratic.
 It is actually all about cutting the pay bill for teachers - which is why the NUT continues to oppose it.